Skip to content

 Agent Coordination

 GolemXV coordinates multiple AI agents working on the same codebase so they never step on each other's work.
 Every agent checks in before starting, declares what it plans to work on, stays visible through heartbeats, and checks out when done.
-The coordinator detects conflicts before they happen and ensures all agents have awareness of each other.

 Why Coordination Matters